Everything You Need to Know to Ace Your Global Entry Interview

 This is not a job interview, and it’s certainly not an episode of one of those airport customs reality shows.
 Aside from basic biographical information (name, birthdate, address, etc.), questions should be limited to the following:

 - Why do you want to join Global Entry?

 - Who is your employer?

 - Have you ever had an issue at customs or border patrol?

-There may be a few situations, however, that need clarification: were you ever arrested but had the charges dropped?
-Have you traveled to a restricted country (like Cuba) but had a legal reason to be there?
+Although they'll already know most things about you when you walk through the door, there may be a few situations that need clarification.
+For example, were you ever arrested but had the charges dropped?
+Have you traveled to a restricted country (like North Korea) but had a legal reason to be there?
 They likely don’t have proof that the charges were dropped, or that you were on a humanitarian mission, so you’re on the hook to provide accurate documentation.

 If approved, you'll receive a nifty ID card (complete with a picture taken during your interview) in the mail within a few days.
-So, if you’d like it to look better than your passport and drivers license photos, dress nice.
+So, if you’d like it to look better than your passport and driver’s license photos, dress nice.
 Or at least don't wear a hat.

-Like we said, they only ask you a handful of questions; if you’ve got nothing interesting to explain, the whole thing takes less time than an oil change.
-But that doesn’t mean you won’t be there for a while.
-You’re not the only one with a 4pm appointment on a Friday, so be prepared to wait 45 minutes to an hour if you go during a busy time.
+Like we said, they only ask you a handful of questions; if you’ve got nothing interesting to explain, the whole event should take less time than an oil change.
+But that doesn’t mean you won’t be there for a while: You’re not the only one with a 4 pm appointment on a Friday, so be prepared to wait 45 minutes to an hour if you schedule your interview during a busy time.

 If you can take a half-day off work and go mid-morning Tuesday to Thursday, you won’t have a lot of company.
 Also, airport locations typically see fewer applicants than city offices.
 Regardless, the wait to get through the process is almost certain to be shorter than the hours and hours you’ll save by not shuffling endlessly through unmoving customs lines for the next five years.